Rebel Randall: Career

+Personal life

+In 1943, Randall married Peter Potter, a disc jockey in Los Angeles; they divorced in June 1944, were remarried in September 1947, and ultimately divorced a second time a month later.
+On September 22, 1953, Rebel married wealthy actor and businessman Glenn Thompson in Las Vegas.
+That marriage was annulled on December 8, 1953.

+Randall lived the rest of her days in Southern California and died on July 22, 2010, after spending her final years in a nursing facility.

 Politics

-Although some sources list her as a Republican, she was an active Democrat for decades.
-She ran for congress against Ernest Z. Robles in Imperial County in 1972.
+Although some sources list Randall as a Republican, she was an active Democrat for decades.
+In 1972 she ran for Congress in California's 43rd District against Ernest Z. Robles in Imperial County in 1972.
 She later founded Women's United International, which supported Jimmy Carter in his campaigns.
-Their correspondence is preserved at the Presidential Library.
+Their correspondence is preserved at his Presidential Library.